-The Company maintains three uncommitted lines of credit.
+The Company maintained three uncommitted lines of credit as of September 30, 2019.
 Two of the lines have unspecified limits, which are primarily dependent on the Company's ability to provide sufficient collateral.
-The third line has a \$200 million limit and allows for both collateralized and uncollateralized borrowings.
-The Company drew a total of \$190 million at a weighed average interest rate of 3.98% on two of the lines of credit during the three months ended March 31, 2019.
-There were no balances outstanding at March 31, 2019 or December 31, 2018.
+The third line has a \$150.0 million limit and allows for both collateralized and uncollateralized borrowings.
+The Company drew \$2.0 million on one of the lines of credit at an interest rate of 3.55% during the three months ended September 30, 2019 and drew a total of \$227.0 million at a weighted average interest rate of 3.98% on those three lines of credit during the nine months ended September 30, 2019.
+There were no balances outstanding at September 30, 2019 or December 31, 2018.